hmamaysky/Energy/README.md

 ./run_sent.sh

 ```
-6. Count the total number of words in each article after cleaning.
+6. Count the total number of words in each article after cleaning
 ```
 chmod u+x total.py